dut-media-lab/BOML/README.md

 boml_ho.aggregate_all()
 ```
 ## Documentation
-For more detailed information of basic function and construction process, please refer to our [Help Documentation](https://dut-media-lab.github.io/BOML/).
+For more detailed information of basic function and construction process, please refer to our [Help Documentation](https://boml.readthedocs.io/en/latest/) or [Github Page](https://dut-media-lab.github.io/BOML/).
 Scripts in the directory named test_script are useful for constructing general training process.

-Here we give recommended settings for specific hyper paremeters to quickly test performance of popular algorithms.

 ## Related Methods
  - [Hyperparameter optimization with approximate gradient(HOAG)](https://arxiv.org/abs/1602.02355)